mahananaka/proj2-flask/README.md

 * make service

 At this point you should be able to open webpages on port 8000.
-If you're on the machine that it is installed you can do this by going to http://127.0.0.1:8000/.
+If your on the machine you installed it to, you may do this by going to http://127.0.0.1:8000/.
 If you installed it to a different machine you will need to get the ip address for it.

 Out of the box, the only pages are a 404 not found page and the schedule page, which the root domain will route you to.
 This schedule page is for the 10 week CIS 322 class held in the Fall 2016 term at UO.
-The currently week is also highlighted so that it stands out.
+The current week is also highlighted so that it stands out.

 ##Other information